-This ROD presents the no further action for soil as the selected remedy for the BFSA Source Removal AOC at the former Griffiss AFB.
+This Record of Decision (ROD) presents no further action for soil and groundwater as the selected remedy for the Building 117 Source Removal AOC at the former Griffiss AFB.
 This alternative has been chosen in accordance with the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) of 1980, as amended by the Superfund Amendments and Reauthorization Act (SARA), and the National Oil and Hazardous Substances Pollution Contingency Plan (NCP).
 The remedy has been selected by the United States Air Force (Air Force) in conjunction with the United States Environmental Protection Agency (EPA) and with the concurrence of the New York State Department of Environmental Conservation (NYSDEC) pursuant to the Federal Facility Agreement (FFA) among the parties under Section 120 of CERCLA.
 This decision is based on the administrative record file for this site.